Luxembourg: Religion

 Luxembourg is a secular state, but the state recognizes certain religions as officially mandated religions.
 This gives the state a hand in religious administration and appointment of clergy, in exchange for which the state pays certain running costs and wages.
 Religions covered by such arrangements are Catholicism, Judaism, Greek Orthodoxy, Anglicanism, Russian Orthodoxy, Lutheranism, Calvinism, Mennonitism, and Islam.

 Since 1980, it has been illegal for the government to collect statistics on religious beliefs or practices.
-A 2000 estimate by the CIA Factbook is that 87% of Luxembourgers are Catholic, including the grand ducal family, with the remaining 13% being Protestants, Orthodox Christians, Jews, Muslims, and those of other or no religion.
-According to a 2010 Pew Research Center study, 70.4% are Christian, 2.3% Muslim, 26.8% unaffiliated, and 0.5% other religions.
+According to a 2021 Eurobarometer survey, 53% are Christian (46% Catholic, 2% protestant, 2% Orthodox, 3% other christians), 1% Muslim, 38% unaffiliated (25% not religious or agnostic and 13% atheist) and 7% follow other religions.

 According to a 2005 Eurobarometer poll, 44% of Luxembourg citizens responded that "they believe there is a God", whereas 28% answered that "they believe there is some sort of spirit or life force", and 22% that "they do not believe there is any sort of spirit, god, or life force".

 Education

 Luxembourg's education system is trilingual: the first years of primary school are in Luxembourgish, before changing to German; while in secondary school, the language of instruction changes to French.
-Proficiency in all three languages is required for graduation from secondary school, but half the students leave school without a certified qualification, with the children of immigrants being particularly disadvantaged.
+Proficiency in all three languages is required for graduation from secondary school.
 In addition to the three national languages, English is taught in compulsory schooling and much of the population of Luxembourg can speak English.
 The past two decades have highlighted the growing importance of English in several sectors, in particular the financial sector.
 Portuguese, the language of the largest immigrant community, is also spoken by large segments of the population, but by relatively few from outside the Portuguese-speaking community.

 The University of Luxembourg is the only university based in Luxembourg.
 In 2014, Luxembourg School of Business, a graduate business school, was created through private initiative and received the accreditation from the Ministry of Higher Education and Research of Luxembourg in 2017.
-Two American universities maintain satellite campuses in the country: Miami University (Dolibois European Center) and Sacred Heart University (Luxembourg Campus).
+Miami University, an American university, maintains the Dolibois European Center satellite campus in Differdange.

-Health
+Healthcare

 According to data from the World Health Organization, healthcare spending on behalf of the government of Luxembourg topped $4.1 Billion, amounting to about $8,182 for each citizen in the nation.
-The nation of Luxembourg collectively spent nearly 7% of its Gross Domestic Product on health, placing it among the highest spending countries on health services and related programs in 2010 among other well-off nations in Europe with high average income among its population.
+Luxembourg allows residents to choose their own doctor while also having public healthcare cover 80% to 90% of all healthcare costs.
+The nation of Luxembourg collectively spent nearly 7% of its Gross domestic product on health, placing it among the highest spending countries on health services and related programs in 2010, and 6th place in highest health index of countries in Europe in 2023.